 Political Psychology is a growing inter-disciplinary sub-field drawing on insights from a number of disciplines including Psychology, Political Science and History.
 It is concerned with understanding political issues and phenomena by exploring how socio-political contexts and institutions are affected by and affect individual and collective cognitions and behaviours.
 It addresses questions such as:

-The School of Psychology, QUB is well placed to offer a course which deals with these issues.
+The School of Psychology at Queen’s is the only institute within the UK to offer a Political Psychology degree.
 It has a longstanding international reputation for its social psychological research on political issues.
 It is also situated in Belfast, a city which has experienced one of the most protracted conflicts in the world and, following the peace process, is now in the process of fostering cohesion between communities which have been divided for a long time.
 This context provides students with opportunities to apply their learning to real life political phenomena.

 To learn more, please contact the MSc Course Director Dr Lesley Storey.